Understanding multi-fidelity training of machine-learned force-fields: Introduction

-Traditionally, MLFFs are trained with energies and related quantities, such as forces, computed by a single quantum-chemical method.
-However, a growing body of work explores training strategies that leverage data from multiple such methods, often referred to as multi-fidelity training, to improve model accuracy and data efficiency.
-These strategies broadly fall into two categories.
-The first, often termed pre-training and fine-tuning, involves initially training a model on abundant, computationally inexpensive, low-accuracy labels, followed by a subsequent fine-tuning stage on a smaller set of accurate, high-fidelity labels (Fig.~\ref{fig:overview}, top).
-This sequential approach has demonstrated improved model accuracy in predicting high-fidelity properties.\cite{Smith-19-07,Shui-22-10,Gardner-23-06,Gardner-24-03,Cui-24-11} The second category involves architectural modifications to the MLFFs, enabling them to learn from multiple label sources concurrently (Fig.~\ref{fig:overview}, bottom).
-This approach facilitates the integration of diverse datasets, each potentially generated by different methods, and is growing in popularity as an increasing number of datasets are publicly released.\cite{Egorova-20-10,Shoghi-23-10,Thaler-24-12,Zhang-24-12,Chen-25-04,Huang-25-04,Levine-25-05}
+Multi-fidelity strategies for MLFFs broadly fall into two categories.
+The first, pre-training and fine-tuning, initially trains a model on abundant, computationally inexpensive labels before fine-tuning on a smaller set of high-fidelity labels (Fig.~\ref{fig:overview}a).
+This sequential approach has demonstrated consistent positive transfer across a range of labelling methods and architectures.\cite{Smith-19-07,Shui-22-10,Gardner-23-06,Gardner-24-03,Cui-24-11} The second category involves architectural modifications that enable a single model to learn from multiple labelling methods concurrently (Fig.~\ref{fig:overview}b).
+This approach facilitates the integration of several diverse datasets, each labelled by a different method, and is growing in popularity as more datasets become publicly available.\cite{Egorova-20-10,Shoghi-23-10,Thaler-24-12,Zhang-24-12,Chen-25-04,Huang-25-04,Levine-25-05,Batatia-2025-CrossLearning}

-While multi-fidelity training schemes are well understood in broader ML contexts,\cite{Kennedy-00,Forrester-07-10,Huang-22-04,Mikkola-23-04} the underlying mechanisms driving improved performance in the MLFF domain remain largely unexplored.
-This work aims to elucidate these mechanisms through systematic experiments and ablation studies.
-We first investigate the pre-train/fine-tune approach, quantifying the impact of data quantity and quality, model size and architecture, and the inclusion of force information.
-We go on to analyse the internal representations learned during pre-training, and find that they are method-specific.
-This has implications for the multi-headed training approach: we observe that the requirement for fidelity-specific features in the internal representations slightly compromises the model's ability to predict multiple label sources simultaneously.
+While multi-fidelity training is well understood in broader ML contexts,\cite{Kennedy-00,Forrester-07-10,Huang-22-04,Mikkola-23-04} the mechanisms driving positive transfer in the MLFF domain remain largely unexplored.
+Rather than proposing new multi-fidelity strategies, this work investigates the mechanisms underpinning the success of existing strategies.
+Through systematic ablation studies on the pre-train/fine-tune strategy, we identify the mechanisms responsible for positive transfer from low- to high-fidelity labels and establish a quantitative relationship between pre-training and fine-tuning accuracy.
+We then turn to multi-headed training and uncover striking mechanistic parallels with the sequential approach.
+We conclude with practical recommendations for multi-fidelity training of MLFFs.